Davipaulo9/Sales-Prediction-Pharmacy-Rossmann/README.md

 The algorithms were evaluated using the cross validation technique, which can be illustrated in the image below:

+From the entire available data set, a portion is separated for training and another for testing and then the performance is evaluated.

+- In a second iteration, another portion of the data is used for training and another for testing.
+- In a third iteration, the training and validation plots are modified again and so on (always respecting the data chronology), until the entire data set is used.

+This process is important for us to evaluate the model from several different perspectives, presenting a more reliable result of its real performance.

+<strong> 7.3.
+Performance</strong>

 #9.0 Production Model